openstudioproject/openstudio_docs/api_v1/workshops_get.rst

     data (top level)(list)
         workshops (list) :sup:`1`

-1.The following data is provided for a workshop:
+1. The following data is provided for a workshop
 ------------------------------------------------

     Description